Monday, September 9, 2013

 The Paula Deen saga has chewed up a huge amount of time in mainstream and social media, around the dinner table and at the proverbial water cooler.
 The issue, the person, the entanglements are all hard to resist – I'll admit to tweeting about her five times.
 (Six, when I finish this article and attempt to get some views.)

-But I think it’s a more complicated issue.
+However, I believe it’s a more complicated issue.
 After all, her proclivities have been known for some time.
-Commenting on slavery in the Old South during a 2012 NYT interview, she said, "They were like our family."
-Being bought and sold, held against your will and forced to work are not congruent with the definition of family.
-What a stunning example of a person devoid of empathy.
-But, even with this on the record, Deen’s empire grew.
+In a 2012 NYT interview about slavery in the Old South, she stated, "They were like our family."
+Being bought and sold, held against your will, and forced to work are not consistent with the definition of family.
+This offers a striking example of a person devoid of empathy.
+Yet, despite this on the record, Deen’s empire grew.

-I posit that Deen could have survived the N-word admission if she had apologized in a coherent, timely and authentic way (and took a proactive step – involvement with an anti-discrimination project, for example).
+I believe that Deen could have survived admitting to using the N-word if she had apologized in a coherent, timely, and authentic manner, and taken proactive steps, such as getting involved with an anti-discrimination project.
 Instead, there was chaos.
-A video apology – a “statement” – was posted, only to be removed hours later (though you can view the video here).
-You can see four very obvious splices in under a minute, which implies that her public relations crew had to work hard to piece together a few messages.
-You have to wonder what ended up on the cutting room floor!
-Though she said, “inappropriate, hurtful language is totally, totally unacceptable,” Deen actually spends more time begging for forgiveness.
-It’s a self-centered, woe-is-me jumble.
+A video apology, labeled a “statement,” was posted but removed hours later (though you can view the video here).
+In under a minute, there are four very noticeable splices, suggesting that her public relations team had to piece together several messages.
+One has to wonder what was cut!
+While she claims that “inappropriate, hurtful language is totally, totally unacceptable,” Deen spends more time pleading for forgiveness.
+It comes across as a self-centered, woe-is-me jumble.

-So, a second apology video was posted.
-But it didn’t start with any expression of remorse to her fans, patrons, business partners or the community.
-Her words were directed to Matt Lauer for standing him up on the TODAY show.
+A second apology video was posted, but it didn’t begin with any expression of remorse towards her fans, patrons, business partners, or the community.
+Instead, her words were directed at Matt Lauer for standing him up on the TODAY Show.
 She explained that her pain “has been tremendous.”
-Deen then went on to blame “the press” for an untrue portrayal of her and her family.
-Whether it's business, entertainment or politics, the defeated/fired/guilty often find a way to blame the media!
+Deen then proceeded to blame “the press” for an inaccurate portrayal of her and her family.
+In business, entertainment, or politics, those who are defeated, fired, or guilty often find a way to blame the media.

 Video apology number three was directed again, incredibly, to Matt Lauer.
 Deen and/or her public relations counsel must have been terrified of making an enemy of him.
 She said, “I was physically in no shape to come in and talk with you.
 The last 48 hours have been very, very hard.”
 Sorry for your pain, Paula.

-After five days of additional preparation, however, Paula Deen finally made her appearance on the TODAY show.
-When Lauer asked how she was doing, Deen missed the opportunity to launch into an explanation if not an apology.
-Instead, her narcissism took over as she responded, “I was overwhelmed.
+After five days of additional preparation, however, Paula Deen finally appeared on the TODAY show.
+When Lauer asked how she was doing, Deen missed the opportunity to launch into an explanation, if not an apology.
+Instead, her narcissism took over, and she responded, “I was overwhelmed.
 I was in a state of shock… There have been some very, very hurtful lies about me.”

-Then, Lauer pounced.
-“Are you here to stop the financial bleeding?,” he asked.
+Then Lauer pounced.
+“Are you here to stop the financial bleeding?” he asked.
 He knew, as did many others, that she was there to rescue her business interests.
-Deen attempted to stay positive and expressed her firm, life-long belief in equality.
-But Lauer brought it back to the financial issues.
-Deen responded, “I want people to know who I am… and I’m so distressed that people I’ve never heard of are all of sudden experts on who I am.”
-With no regard for how her words and actions made others feel, she went on to say, “And you know what distresses me the very most, Matt?
+Deen attempted to stay positive and expressed her lifelong belief in equality.
+But Lauer brought the conversation back to the financial issues.
+Deen responded, “I want people to know who I am, and I’m so distressed that people I’ve never heard of are suddenly experts on who I am.”
+Without regard for how her words and actions made others feel, she continued, “And you know what distresses me the most, Matt?
 Their words are being given weight.”

 Lauer pointed at that, in her lawsuit deposition, she was asked, “Was using the N-word in telling a joke hurtful?”
 Deen answered, “I don’t know.
 Most jokes are about Jewish people, rednecks and black folks… I didn’t make up the jokes.
 They usually target, though, a group… I can’t, myself, determine what offends another person.”
 That statement speaks loudly to her fundamental lack of insight and judgment.